TomzxCode/llm-conversations-viewer/README.md

 ### Normalized Format

-Both OpenAI and Claude formats are converted to a common structure:
+All formats (OpenAI, Claude, and Z.ai) are converted to a common structure:

 ```javascript
 {